 Beyond that, giving a concise definition of the term "Anglican" is extremely difficult.
 There is a fairly broad path that can accommodate many expressions that exist or have existed within the Anglican tradition.
 Furthermore, the past 500 years of history in the Anglican church give ample examples of the breadth of this denomination.
 If you do some searching around, you'll find Anglican churches that are more evangelical or more catholic, more charismatic or more orthodox, more conservative or more liberal, more contempletive or more activist.

-To simplify, we occassionally refer to three streams flowing as one river: the Scripture, the Sacred, and the Spirit.
+To simplify, we occassionally refer to three strands woven as one cord: the Scripture, the Sacred, and the Spirit.
 The Anglican denomination embraces all three of these to varying degrees.
 It is rare to find all three present in a church that is not Anglican.
 Here is a brief explanation of each:

 The Scriptures.
 The canonical books of the Old and New Testaments are trustworthy as God's written word.
 They sufficiently teach God’s will for His world, and have supreme authority for faith, life, and the continuous renewal and reform of the Church.
 They are inspired, infallible, and contain all things necessary for salvation.
 The Bible contains the Good News that Christians are to proclaim to all the world.